-Line 28f.
-Credit for Tax Paid on Undistributed Capital Gains
+Line 28f-Credit for Tax Paid on Undistributed Capital Gains

-Enter the credit (from Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains), for the RIC's share of the tax paid by another regulated investment company or a real estate investment trust on undistributed long-term capital gains included in the RIC's income.
+Enter the credit (from Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains), for the fund's share of the tax paid by another RIC or a REIT on undistributed long-term capital gains included in the fund's income.
 Attach Form 2439 to Form 1120-RIC.

-Line 28g.
-Credit for Federal Tax on Fuels
+Line 28g-Credit for Federal Tax on Fuels